 Recertification is contingent upon documentation of 60 Professional Development Hours (60 PDHs) of continuing professional education during the applicant's current four-year period of certification.
 PDHs will be calculated on an hour-for-hour basis.
 Thus, attendance at an approved three-hour workshop will be credited as three PDHs.
 However, the sixty hours do not need to be evenly distributed among the four years.
 That is, 15 PDHs per year are not required; an applicant may have five PDHs one year and 25 another year.
 The application for recertification must also be accompanied by payment of the current re-certification fee.

 PDHs are credited for educational programs that are approved by the Board of Certification Recertification Committee.
-These courses must be related to the organizational ombudsman role and must fall under one or more of the seven major content domains (listed below) that comprise the organizational ombudsman Job Analysis, which are also the subject matter bases for the certification examination:
+These courses must be related to the organizational ombudsman role and must fall under one or more of the three major content domains (listed below) that comprise the organizational ombudsman Job Analysis, which are also the subject matter bases for the certification examination: